Paradises (group)

-Paradises, stylized as PARADISES was a Japanese alternative idol girl group formed in 2020 after the split of Gang Parade.
+Paradises (stylized in all caps) was a Japanese alternative idol girl group formed in 2020 after the split of Gang Parade.
 The group ceased activities as Paradises and resumed activities as Gang Parade at the beginning of 2022.

 History

 2020: Formation and Paradises

 Following the announcement of Saki Kamiya's graduation from Gang Parade, it was announced that Gang Parade would split into two groups: Go to the Beds, consisting of Miki Yamamachi, Yua Yumeno, Can GP Maika, Yui Ga Dockson and Coco Partin Coco, and Paradises, consisting of Yuka Terashima, Usagi Tsukino, Naruhaworld.
 They released the split EP, G/P, consisting of three songs per group and Saki Kamiya's final solo song on April 1, 2020.
 Kila May joined the group on May 22.
 They released their eponymous debut album on July 22.
 On December 26, Utauuta joined the group and Usagi Tsukino went on a six-month hiatus.